 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Your solar panels may qualify for exemptions on both sales and property tax.
-Sales tax exemptions come into effect at the time of purchase.
-Property tax exemptions let you exclude the value added by your solar panels when you are calculating property taxes on your home.
+- Tax Exemptions: Your solar system could qualify for exemptions on both sales and property tax.
+Sales tax exemptions are effective at the time of purchase.
+Property tax exemptions allow you to ignore the value added by your solar panels when you are calculating property taxes on your house.

-- Net Metering: Net metering becomes relevant once your solar system is up and running.
-If you have a net metering agreement with your Pecan Acres utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some places, this credit is dollar-for-dollar, while in other places you might receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering factors in after your solar panels are up and running.
+If you have in place a net metering agreement with your Pecan Acres utility company, it will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some places, this credit is dollar-for-dollar, while in others you might receive a refund equivalent to a percentage of the value.

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-Your local Pecan Acres solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit will apply to you, get in touch with your local Pecan Acres solar installers.
+To understand how the new Clean Energy Credit might apply to you, get in touch with your local Pecan Acres solar installers.

 State & Local Solar Incentives